NeuraLegion/cypress-har-generator/README.md

 > ✴  Now only Chrome family browsers are supported.

-When the cypress finished executing tests, the plugin will save a new archive `archive.har`:
+When the cypress finished executing tests, the plugin will save a new archive `archive.har` at the root of the project.

-> ✴  If you want to change a path to a file, you can specify it by setting the `CYPRESS_HAR_FILE` environment variable.
+> ✴  If you want to change the path to the file, you can specify it by setting the `CYPRESS_HAR_FILE` environment variable.

 ## License